 Best Proportions for Super Ideal Diamonds:

-It is important to note that all three of these diamonds meet my selection criteria which is outlined in the article 15 Seconds to Diamond Buying Success even though the 1.320 carat, F-color, VS-1 clarity, Crafted by Infinity round diamond has a crown angle of 34.2 degrees, which is only one-tenth of a degree shallower than my preferred range of crown angle which resides between 34.3 – 34.9 degrees.
+It is important to note that all three of these diamonds meet my selection criteria which is outlined in the One Minute Diamond Buying Guide.
+Even though the 1.320 carat, F-color, VS-1 clarity, Crafted by Infinity round diamond has a crown angle of 34.2 degrees, which is only one-tenth of a degree shallower than my preferred range of crown angle which resides between 34.3 – 34.9 degrees.

-All three of the diamonds from Brian Gavin and Crafted by Infinity, which are distributed via High Performance Diamonds represent the best of the best and fall within the Top 0.001% of overall cut quality for the average annual production of round brilliant cut diamonds, so any of these diamonds is likely to blow your socks off.
+All three of the diamonds from Brian Gavin and Crafted by Infinity, which is distributed via HPD represent the best of the best and fall within the Top 0.001% of an overall cut quality for the average annual production of round brilliant cut diamonds, so any of these diamonds is likely to blow your socks off.

 However, you asked me to help you select the best diamond out of these three options, which means that I’m going to have to get hyper-vigilante about the diamond details and essentially tear them apart and be super-duper picky, in order to help you pick the best of the best from this group of what I feel are phenomenal diamonds, each diamond is fantastic on its own merit.